Saying they ‘share a mind,’ male triplets all pursue nursing degrees - NewsBreak

 The triplets find comfort working together.

 “If I don’t understand something, I can ask them and they’ll explain it in a different way,” said Zach.
-“We all, I guess, share a mind.”HBO Max releases teaser of ‘Harry Potter’ anniversary special
+“We all, I guess, share a mind.”101-year-old returns to Pearl Harbor to remember those lost

 “Being there on someone’s worst day is something I always wanted to do,” said Luke.